-• Policies that allow companies to manage balance sheets through share repurchases, which allow a return of excess cash to investors after making necessary investments in people, research, and development.

-- The permanent exclusion of federal and state capital gains taxes on investments in startup businesses that are held for more than five years. - Policies that promote startup businesses by not increasing taxes on entrepreneurial investment activities. - Policies that encourage equity sharing for employees of startups that incentivize risk throughout the various stages of a firms' growth. - Current tax treatment of the Qualified Small Business Stock (QSBS). - The use of the tax code to spur private investment in research and development.
-TechNet's principles on research and development can be found on page 12. - Tax policy, such as the Foreign Derived Intangible Income (FDII) provisions, that promotes the development and maintenance of intellectual property in the United States and the high-value jobs that support intellectual property.
+- Policies that allow companies to manage balance sheets through share repurchases, which allow a return of excess cash to investors after making necessary investments in people, research, and development. - The permanent exclusion of federal and state capital gains taxes on investments in startup businesses that are held for more than five years. - Policies that promote startup businesses by not increasing taxes on entrepreneurial investment activities. - Policies that encourage equity sharing for employees of startups that incentivize risk throughout the various stages of a firm's growth. - Current tax treatment of the Qualified Small Business Stock (QSBS). - The use of the tax code to spur private investment in research and development.
+TechNet's principles on research and development can be found here. - £1040 U.S. Individual Income Tax F Filing Status Single Married filing jointly If you checked the MFS box, enter the name S. Individual Inc person is a child but not your dependent ▶ Your first name and middle initial gle Married filin hecked the MFS bo If joint return, spouse's first name and middle initial is a child but not yo Home address (number and street).
+If you have a P.O. box, see instruct me and middle City, town, or post office.
+If you have a foreign address, also complete s t).
+If you ha Foreign country nam At any time during 2020, did you receive, sell, send, exchange, or Someone can claim: You as a dependent Deduction Spouse item Age/Blindness You: Were be separate return or you w Dependents (see instruction If more than four (1) First name dependents, see instructions and check here ents (see instructions): (1) First name Wages, salaries, tips, etc. Attach 2a Tax-exempt interest . . .
+3a Qualified dividends

-- Simplified tax requirements for mobile workers and gig companies. - Ensuring that tax policies affecting the gig and sharing economy help promote economic opportunities, provide clarity, do not impose significant administrative burdens for platforms or independent workers, and recognize the unique differences that exist among the business models of innovators operating in this growing segment of the economy. - Access to existing tax credits and benefits for gig and sharing economy participants. - Preserving the full and current income tax deductions for advertising expenses while not allowing for carve-outs that limit the current deduction for certain types of advertising.
-Advertising revenue should not be used as funding for additional sources of revenue for the Universal Service Fund base expansion or similar fee impositions.
+- Tax policy, such as the Foreign Derived Intangible Income (FDII) provisions, that promotes the development and maintenance of intellectual property in the United States and the high-value jobs that support intellectual property. - Simplified tax requirements for mobile workers and gig companies. - Ensuring tax policies affecting the gig and sharing economy help promote economic opportunities, provide clarity, do not impose significant administrative burdens for platforms or independent workers, and recognize the unique differences among the business models of innovators operating in this growing segment of the economy. - Access to existing tax credits and benefits for the gig and sharing economy participants. - Common sense policies for users of online platforms, including increasing the 1099-K reporting threshold. - The federal government should align its energy, tax, and procurement policies to address both the causes and consequences of climate change by reducing greenhouse gas emissions and promoting energy resilience to climate change-induced extreme weather.
+TechNet's principles on climate change can be found here. - Stable tax policy that provides industry and consumers long-term clarity to support the investment and deployment of clean energy and transportation technologies, including electric vehicle charging infrastructure.
+TechNet's principles on the future of mobility can be found here.

-X. Trade
+IX.
+Trade